-Net use of CO2; nex production of O2.
+Nex use of CO2; nex production of O2.

-- 2. Identify two ways in which the continuous air spaces through the plant facilitate gas exchange: - (a) Facilitate diffusion of gases into and out of the leaf. - (b) Provide a large surface area for 3 as exchange. - 3.
-Briefly outline the role of stomata in gas exchange in an angiosperm:
+2. Identify two ways in which the continuous air spaces through the plant facilitate gas exchange:

+(a) Facilitate diffusion of gases into an one of the leaf.

+(b) Provide a large surface area for any exchange.

-Stomata resulate the entry and exit of gases into and out of the leat, And they resulate water loss.
+Stomata regulate the entry and entit of gares taxo and out of the leaf.
+And they regulate water loss.

-- 4. Summarize the mechanism by which the guard cells bring about: - (a) Stomatal opening: Active transport of Kt into the guard cells constant courses water to follow osmotically.
-Crurd cell swell, bend, and open, - leaves by osmosis, guard cells "deflige" and more back
+- 4. Summarize the mechanism by which the guard cells bring about: - (a) Stomatal opening: Active transport of Ki into the guard cells commescauses water to follow osmotically.
+Crued cell swell, bend, and open. - (b) Stomatal closure: Pokassium ions I care the sward cells, water leaves by osmosis, guard cells "deflate" and more back fosexter and close.

-Yesexher and close.